American Canopy—Trees, Forests, and the Making of a Nation

 Here is a running (unordered) list of my recommended readings related to climate, environment, economics, politics, and philosophy.
 Favorites are bolded.
-Reviews by me will me linked if they exist.
+Reviews by me will be linked if they exist.

 To be clear, this isn’t a list of things I completely agree with.
 Some may even contain many opinions I wholly disagree with.
 The point is I find them interesting and have learned something of value.

-Most of these are freely accessible on the Internet unless noted otherwise.
-Feel free to contact me if you have any trouble finding them, or want to discuss!
+Feel free to contact me if you have any trouble finding copies, or want to discuss!

 - Energy and Human Ambitions on a Finite Planet – Tom Murphy – my review